david-tejada/rango/readme.md

 ### Hover

 - `hover <target>`: Dispatches a hover event to the selected element.
 Sometimes this command doesn't have a visible result if the current page doesn't have a hover event handler for this element.
 One example of a page that does have hover event handlers for links is the Wikipedia, where you'll get a popup with a preview of the linked article.
 - `dismiss`: Clears any previously hovered element.
+If there is a focused element it would also remove the focus from that element.

 ### Show Element Information